narajaon/levenshtein_automata/README.md

 # levenshtein_automata
-A project about building an autocompletion and a suggestion module (just like how google does) - Unfinished
+A project about building an autocompletion and a suggestion module - Unfinished

 ## Usage